sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    *Note: This does slightly affect battery life due to the way it works.
 You probably aren't using this script for battery life though, are you.

-   ### Unsupported OS
-   The script only officially works on macOS 10.15 or later due to some limitations on the developer's end.
-You have to install one of those versions to use the script.
-Please do not ask us about this.

-Linux and Windows support is not planned either, do not ask about this either.

    ### Unable to connect to WiFi networks, incorrect password.
    This is caused by an issue that's *impossible* to fix.
 You need to connect to an open WiFi network